Robust Permutation Tests in Linear Instrumental Variables Regression: Empirical application

 The results for Specifications 1-4 in Table \ref{BC13} qualitatively agree with the homoskedastic CLR confidence intervals reported in \cite{Bazzi-Clemens(2013)}.
-The permutation confidence intervals are nearly identical but slightly shorter than the asymptotic and wild bootstrap confidence intervals in Specifications 1 and 3.
-The infinite confidence intervals in Specifications 2 and 4 that do not use log population or the instruments based on it indicate that the population size instrument used in the other specifications has indeed the most identifying power.
+The PAR$_2$ confidence intervals are nearly identical but slightly shorter than the asymptotic and wild bootstrap confidence intervals in Specifications 1 and 3.
+The very wide confidence intervals in Specifications 2 and 4 that do not use log population or the instruments based on it indicate that the population size instrument used in the other specifications has indeed the most identifying power.
 The above results also extend to Table \ref{BC13b}.
 Some noteworthy findings are as follows.
 The WAR confidence intervals are wider than the AR and PAR confidence intervals.
 The PLM confidence intervals are shorter than the LM and WLM confidence intervals, but still wider than the other confidence intervals.
-Somewhat surprisingly, in Specification 6, the AR, $\mathrm{CLR}_a$, PAR and $\mathrm{PCLR}$ confidence intervals exclude $0$ thereby pointing towards borderline significant effect of the foreign aid on growth despite the rather small value of the first-stage $F$-statistic 17.90.
-Also, in Specification 7, the $\mathrm{PCLR}$ confidence intervals exclude $0$ while the opposite holds for the asymptotic $\mathrm{CLR}$ confidence intervals which underscore the utility of the proposed tests.
+Somewhat surprisingly, in Specification 6, the AR, PAR and $\mathrm{PCLR}$ confidence intervals exclude $0$ thereby pointing towards borderline significant effect of the foreign aid on growth despite the rather small value of the first-stage $F$-statistic 17.90.
+Also, in Specification 7, the $\mathrm{PAR}$ confidence intervals produce significant results which underscore the utility of the proposed tests.
 However, these results should be interpreted with caution because the population size might affect the growth through multiple channels as argued by \cite{Bazzi-Clemens(2013)}.
 Overall, the uncertainty regarding the effect of foreign aid in the sample data may be expressed more accurately by the permutation and the wild bootstrap confidence intervals as the unobserved confounders in the ``aid-growth" regression are more likely to be orthogonal to, rather than independent of the population size.